-- Caramel Sauce: this is my favorite option because it’s extra indulgent and really packs that caramel flavor I love.
+- Caramel Sauce: thicker than syrup, I love using sauce for hot lattes because it’s extra indulgent and really packs that caramel flavor.
 Plus, the caramel sauce can be used for drizzling on top and is great to have on hand for ice cream sundaes.
 There are so many options, too, like salted caramel and you could even try a bourbon caramel latte!

 Let’s make a Caramel Latte